-The executive headteacher and the head of school have done much in the short time they have been leading the school.
-There have been improvements in reading and they are focusing on how they can strengthen the teaching of mathematics next.
+The executive headteacher and the head of school have made many improvements in the short time they have been working together to lead the school.
+They are focusing with staff on further strengthening the quality of curriculum and implementation across all subject areas.